There are laws in place, but there are exceptions and grey areas.

 - Is it ever OK to do an unpaid internship?

-If you’re looking for an internship, there are plenty of paid opportunities on targetjobs.co.uk.
+If you’re looking for an internship, you can find paid opportunities on targetjobs.co.uk.

-Under the existing laws it is illegal for employers not to pay their workers and in many cases this includes interns, whether they are students or graduates.
-However, employers don’t have to pay their interns if the nature of their time spent at the employer can be defined in certain ways.
+Under the existing laws it is illegal for employers not to pay their ‘workers’ at least the national minimum wage.
+However, whether an intern is legally defined as a ‘worker’ will depend on the nature of their work experience.
+There are also a number of exceptions, where employers do not have to pay their interns.
 This is why you need to know your rights before starting any kind of internship or work experience.

 By law, employers have to pay their interns the national minimum wage if: